AmmarAriffin/ammarariffin.github.io/_posts/Engineering/2023-08-19-Making Job Instructions.markdown

 I do often do a lot of assembling, and I never read the lengthy text in a job instruction.
 Why bother writing it up then if nobodies gonna read it.
 More than not, people would actually waste precious labour time

+### 2. Descriptive Pictures

+This also goes back to the first list of having more pictures, less words.
+Just pictures alone can confuse the assemblers in many ways such as:

+>1.
+Where should I look in the first place to assemble stuff?
+2. Which/How one should I assemble first looking at this picture?
+(Really not beginner friendly)
+3. What screws, washers, electric components, etc to use for this particular picture

+Therefore some words are needed in the pictures too.

+## Ways To Fulfill Good JI Characteristics

+There are some software program to ease the creation of JI such as revision contorl